adrian-miasik/stream-deck-plugins-dota-2/README.md

 If you have any questions, feel free to reach out. :)

-Playerbase: 323 installs on the Elgato Store
+- Playerbase: 323 installs on the Elgato Store
+- The SVG assets have been created myself and/or sourced from The Noun Project

 # Contact Us / Support Line
 - For inquires related to this specific plugin / repository: `sdp-dota-2@adrian-miasik.com`